aniketpathak028/zettelkasten/content/3-Resources/tech/k8s/kubernetes.md

 		- if containers crash it had to be respawned manually
 		- a container was unaware about its own replicas in other VMs
 - enter k8s!
-	- a container orchaestration system
+	- a container orchaestration tool
 	- sort of an OS for the cloud/VMs
 	- manages the VMs using control plane (which is a VM in itself), the VMs are called worker nodes (they can also be physical machines)
 	- the control plane takes the desired state of the containers from the user and achieves it through its worker nodes